goonerify/microservices-nodejs-devops/README.md

 TODO: Create a kubernetes ExternalName service to simplify the URL to istio gateway in SSR

+Run an interactive shell in a pod
 `kubectl exec -it client-depl-7c98465cc6-cqwq5 -c client -- /bin/sh`

-`curl http://istio-ingressgateway.istio-system.svc.cluster.local/api/users/currentuser`
+Make a cURL request to the ingress gateway from within a pod `curl http://istio-ingressgateway.istio-system.svc.cluster.local/api/users/currentuser`

 cURL HTTP request from client pod to auth service